gayffffffffh/GarfieldOS-Dotfiles/README.md

 It includes basic setup files for customizing the desktop environment, such as window management, bar, and launcher.

 This project is still in development and may be changed or improved over time.
+We are not responsible for any computer malfunctions because it is still unstable.
+It's 100% open source; you can modify any part of the code.

 ---